Wichita East High School: Athletics

 East High holds 96 state championships with all their sports teams combined.
 Athletically, East is home to a consistently competitive basketball program that has 9 state championships.
 In addition, the Blue Aces football team, who have won 4 state championships, has been increasingly successful in recent years due to leadership changes as well as two highly acclaimed and heavily recruited brothers, Arthur (Class of 2008) and Bryce Brown (Class of 2009).
-East's football team was Wichita State’s opponent in the first game in the program’s history.
+East's football team was Wichita State's opponent in the first game in the program's history.
 East's Boys Swimming and Diving team has also won 14 State Championships, most recently one in 2013.
 East athletics compete in the Greater Wichita Athletic League against the city's seven largest public high schools and two private Catholic high schools.
 East is a 6A school, the largest size recognized by the Kansas High School Athletics Association.
 Since 1928, East High teams have been known as the Blue Aces, and the school is represented by its mascot, Max, a World War I flying ace with an oversized head and a pronounced cleft chin.
 The schools colors are Navy Blue and White with Columbia Blue as a third color.

 Boys Basketball

-East High is known for its historically successful boys basketball team.
+The boys basketball team has won several state championships.
 The team's tradition for success dates back to its 1915 state title, and has continued over 100 years to its 2015 Kansas 6A state title, a season during which the Aces posted an overall record of 24-1 and an average margin of victory of 23.7 points.
 2015 marked the third consecutive year the Aces qualified for the state basketball tournament, as well as the Aces' second state title in 10 years and the third since 2002.
 The Aces play home games in the East gym, which has a seating capacity of 2,400.

 National Championship

 The 1925 boys basketball team won the National Interscholastic Basketball Tournament in Chicago.
 The tournament was an attempt by Amos Alonzo Stagg to create a national high school champion which lasted from 1917 to 1930 before school administrators intervened to oppose the concept of a national tournament.
-Wichita defeated El Reno High School 27-6 in the final.
+Wichita defeated El Reno High School 27–6 in the final.